NoelleSimp/TCL/characters/cryo/chongyun.md

 | 3-Hit | 116.75% | 124 | 150.1%/s |
 | 4-Hit | 147.13% | 204 | 134.5%/s |

+* ICD is 3 hits / 2.5s, shared with Charged Attacks.

 **Charged Attack**
 Drains Stamina over time to perform a continuous spinning attack for up to 5s.
 Perform a powerful slash at the end of the sequence.